 in Chicago and Arlington Heights, IL

-Revision breast augmentation can be helpful when the results of previous breast implant procedures are no longer desirable.
+Revision breast augmentation in Chicago can be helpful when the results of previous breast implant procedures are no longer desirable.

 When someone wishes to remove or exchange the implants, breast implant revision is the recommended procedure.
 Board-certified plastic surgeon Dr. John A. Kotis offers this corrective procedure to residents of Chicago, Arlington Heights and the surrounding communities of Illinois.

 Many people have had breast augmentation and were very disappointed in the outcome.
 Various issues make it necessary (or desired) to undergo breast revision surgery.
 Some of the most common problems that lead to the need for revision surgery include:

 The implants are too high on the chest wall and look unnatural, or masculine.
 This can occur when the muscle structure is not correctly addressed in surgery when creating the implant pocket, creating a pocket that is not large enough and the implants cannot fall into the correct position.
 In other cases, the plastic surgeon simply placed the implants too high to look natural.